panajachel guatemala lake atitlanPin

 These are some of the cautions you would exercise, period, no matter where you live.

-Panajachel is a lovely small indigenous town and no one there wants to hurt or harm you.
+Panajachel is a lovely small indigenous town, and no one here wants to hurt or harm you.
 The locals rely mostly on tourism for their economy.
 Why would they want to hurt you?

 They don’t.
 You’re totally safe here!!

-Yes it does.
+Yes, it does.
 What they don’t realize is that the high murder rate is due to husbands killing their wives.
 Sad but true.
-You can read more about that here.
 Other murders are gang/drug related (in the bigger cities).

-Is AH-MAZING all year round.
-Temperatures daily are between 22-28° C. Mornings and evenings are fresh with only a light sweater or jacket required.
+It is AH-MAZING all year round.
+Temperatures daily are between 22-28ยฐ C. Mornings and evenings are fresh, with only a light sweater or jacket required.

-But let’s not forget rainy season which can be obnoxious sometimes.
-During rainy season which is May-October, you can expect the rains to start pouring down around 2 in the afternoon until early evening.
+But let’s not forget the rainy season, which can be obnoxious sometimes.
+During the rainy season, which is May-October, you can expect the rains to start pouring down around 2 in the afternoon until early evening.
 Generally.
-Some days it’s a light rain, other days it’s torrential.
+Some days it’s a light rain, other days, it’s torrential.

-December-February can be slightly cooler (maybe 22-25° ) with windy season also in full effect.
-Still not a bad time to visit!
+December-February can be slightly cooler (maybe 22-25ยฐ ), with the windy season also in full effect.
+Still, not a bad time to visit!
 In my opinion, November is the perfect month to visit.

-I stayed one night at this amazing place and it’s pretty damn spectacular.
-If you want peace, romantic, luxury and eco friendly too, check out La Fortuna Lake Atitlan (link below).
+I stayed at this amazing place a couple of times, and it’s pretty damn spectacular.
+If you want peace, romance, luxury, and eco-friendly, too, check out La Fortuna Lake Atitlan.
 It’s breathtaking beyond belief.

 The owners are absolutely amazing peeps too!